ushaapldg/INET4121-Study-App/README.md

 # User Instructions

 ## Overview
 This app combines a simple daily task organizer with a built‑in countdown timer.
-Users can select dates on a calendar, create categories, add tasks for specific days, and run a timer without leaving the app.
+Users can select dates on a calendar, create categories, add tasks for specific days and run a timer without leaving the app.

 ---